 It's true that an online lesson requires the student to be trusted to engage the whole time in the lesson and not to be distracted by emails popping in, other onscreen notifications or even social media.
 If the student is a rebellious child who is likely to mess about, then maybe online teaching isn't the best option for them and they would be better off with someone face-to-face who can keep a closer eye on them!

-It's usually pretty obvious if a student isn't concentrating in any type of teaching, and all good tutors should be constantly asking students questions to confirm their understanding and engagement with the material, so it is highly unlikely that a student would be able to keep up an ongoing pretence of engaging in the lesson whilst really doing something else — but if you know this is something which is likely to happen, why would you want to start out that way?
+It's usually pretty obvious if a student isn't concentrating in any type of teaching, and all good tutors should be constantly asking students questions to confirm their understanding and engagement with the material.
+It is therefore unlikely that a student would be able to keep up an ongoing pretence of engaging in the lesson whilst really doing something else — but if you think your child would be inclined to do this, in-person lessons may better suit your needs.

 2: Can you really get the same rapport with a person online as you would face-to-face?

-My own feeling is "not exactly the same", but you'd nonetheless be surprised how good a rapport you can establish with a person via Skype!
-Of course it's not exactly the same as interacting with someone face-to-face, but just like with a phone call you still get a really good sense of someone's personality.
+My own feeling is "not exactly the same", but you'd nonetheless be surprised how good a rapport you can establish with a person via Skype, Zoom or Teams!
+Of course it's not identical to interacting with someone face-to-face, but just like with a phone call you still get a really good sense of someone's personality.

 A good teacher's personality will naturally shine through, and as long as they're looking out for the same signs of engagement in the student that they would in a face-to-face lesson, they'll be able to judge the student's mood and concentration and adapt their lesson accordingly.